-The Hanle Observatory is operated by Indian Institute of Astrophysics, Bengaluru and currently the second highest optical observatory in the world, with an installed telescope of about 2.01 meters (6.5 feet) diameter.
+The Hanle Observatory is operated by the Indian Institute of Astrophysics, Bengaluru and currently the second-highest optical observatory in the world, with an installed telescope of about 2.01 meters (6.5 feet) diameter.

 Alternatively, you can make a day trip to the unknown desolated lakes of Changthang region, Kyon Tso 1 or Ryul Tso or Kyong Tso 2 / Chilling Tso.

 Routes & Road Conditions in Ladakh